Why do people shake during heavy deadlifts?

 Sure, that is what is happening on a higher level.
 But what is happening on the cellular level?
-I wanted to find more information about it and share it with you.

 We have motor neutrons attached to our muscles, which make up a motor unit.

-At the same time, as the weight gets heavier, your brain will sometimes not be able to send smooth signals to your motor neutrons, causing an uneven distribution of muscles firing.
+At the same time, as the weight gets heavier, your brain will sometimes not be able to send smooth signals to your motor neurons, causing an uneven distribution of muscles firing.
 This is one possible explanation of the deadlift shake.

 This could be due to improper form.
 When you are deadlifting heavy, the weight could be in a mechanically disadvantageous position, causing your body to stress and quickly figure out how to overcome this obstacle.

 Stephanie Cohen, a world-class powerlifter who has successfully deadlifted over four times her bodyweight, mentioned that she needs a thorough warm-up otherwise, she does not feel the neural connections between her muscles and brain are excited enough.

 Fatigue is another reason why someone could start shaking during a heavy deadlift.
 As you become fatigued, your individual motor units begin to lag behind.
 Once this happens, this creates an imbalance distribution of muscles firing, and will definitely cause you to start shaking if you are doing a heavy deadlift.

 There are numerous reasons why your knees wobble during a deadlift.